fido-device-onboard/pri-fidoiot/demo/manufacturer/README.md

 Refer the [Docker Commands](../README.md/#docker-commands) to start the service.

 ***NOTE*** The database file located at \<fido-iot-src\>/demo/manufacturer/target/data/mfg.mv.db is not deleted during 'mvn clean'.
-As as result the database schema and tables are persisted across docker invocations.
-Please delete the file manually, in case you encounter any error due to the persisted stale data.
+As a result, the database schema and tables are persisted across docker invocations.
+Please delete the file manually, if you encounter any error due to persisted stale data.

 # FIDO IoT Manufacturer REST APIs